 Net worth is a performance indicator that shows the value of your business’s property after liabilities are paid.
 Once you settle all business debts, the net worth includes what is left over.
 You can use net worth to determine your financial health, secure funding, or sell the business.

-There are a lot of factors that go into a small business valuation.
-Net worth is the starting point to determine the value of your company for you, investors, and lenders.
+There are several factors that go into a small business valuation.
+Net worth is the starting point to determine your company’s value for you, investors, and lenders.
 Let’s discover how to calculate business net worth.

 How to calculate net worth